ebd622/java-samples/java17/README.md

 ```
 sdk use java 11.0.2-open
 ```
-Set default java version (for all new shels):
+Set default java version (for all new shells):

 sdk default java 17.0.4-oracle